DXHeroes/knowledge-base-content/practices/bus_factor.md

   For more information, see Domain Driven Design.
 - **Write tests and documentation**
   Functional tests help developers to understand the project very quickly.
 Document (at least) the main goals of your project.
-  For more information, see Support and Maintenance Documentation, or Performance Test.
+  For more information, see Software Documentation, or Performance Test.

 ## Common Pitfalls of Increasing the Bus Factor
 - Team substitutability is missing.
 It seems like everyone is familiar with the product but there is only one person (or a few) that can release it.
 This can be prevented by automatization.